sailoog/openplotter-documentation/en/getting_started.md

 ---

 First of all you have to put together all the [required parts](what_do you need.md).
 If you have trouble with some aspect, try to find help on the [Raspberry Pi official page](https://www.raspberrypi.org/help/).
+If you want to build a headless system you will not need the monitor, see the next chapter [Headless](headless.md) before reading further.

 Second you have to run the software on your new ARM computer.
-We use **OpenPlotter RPI** which is a modified version of [Raspbian](https://www.raspbian.org/), the official operating system for the Raspberry Pi.

-Follow this detailed guide to download and install OpenPlotter RPI:
+You have two options, either follow this detailed guide to download and install **OpenPlotter RPI** on the SD card:

 http://sailoog.dozuki.com/Guide/Downloading+and+Installing+OpenPlotter+RPI/4

+or buy our plug and play SD card:

 ---

-**Buy our plug and play SD card with OpenPlotter RPI ready to run.**
+**Buy an 8GB SD card with OpenPlotter RPI.**

 http://www.sailoog.com/shop-category/openplotter